netropy/fpintro/ch3_1_formulas_and_functions.md

 2. A formula may be given a _name_, under which it then can be referred to.
 3. A formula can be _applied_ by substituting numbers for its variables and calculating a result.

-These informally described notions have corresponding, technical terms in computing (and mathematics or logic):
+These informal notions have corresponding, technical terms in computing (and mathematics or logic):

 * "Formula" -> [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function), function literal, lambda abstraction, or
   [lambda expression](https://en.wikipedia.org/wiki/Lambda_calculus).